Paradoxdotexe/vade-mecum/src/pages/docs/vestiges_of_mankind.md

 ### Class Item

-Every Mutant carries a Radioactive Relic, an item from the old world that is unknowingly imbued with outrageous amounts of radiation.
+Every Mutant carries a _Radioactive Relic_, an item from the old world that is unknowingly imbued with outrageous amounts of radiation.
 This relic is commonly a piece of clothing they have stretched around their mutated bodies or a benign artifact such as a metal spoon, a teddy bear, or sunglasses.

 | Level | Radioactive Relic Effect |